-- Continuing mandatory e-learning training on information management and security for all staff and Members, E learning modules updated during the year.
-Plans are in place to further upgrade training content for 20-21. - Face-to-face bespoke GDPR data protection training provided for externally based Building Services staff. - Ongoing Data protection guidance for all staff and District Councillors. - Joint working with SODA (Suffolk Office of Data Analysis) and all Suffolk public authorities to provide joined up approach to data driven service improvements, projects and latterly Covid-19 data sharing model with all Suffolk Local Authorities. - Information Asset Register reviewed with operational Data Set owners to complete annual updates. - New automated information request system introduced by Customer Services to reduce manual handling, improve productivity and provide automated follow up of Freedom of Information and Environmental Information requests. - The Information Governance team has worked closely with the Councils Health and Safety Business Partner to review the Councils Customer Alert List (CAL) processes and regulatory compliance, as a result the Information Governance team has become the point of contact for residents notifications and queries.
+- Continuing mandatory e-learning training on information management and security for all staff and Members - the first implementation of a two-yearly compulsory online training refresher for all staff. - Ongoing data protection guidance for all staff and District Councillors. - Joint working with SODA and all Suffolk public authorities (SIGG) to provide an ongoing joined up approach to data driven service improvements, projects and latterly Covid-19 data sharing models between all Suffolk Local Authorities. - New automated information request system introduced by Customer Services to reduce manual handling, improve productivity and provide automated follow up of Freedom of Information (FOI) and Environmental Information (EIR) requests. - The Information Governance Team has worked closely with the Councils' Health and Safety Business Partner to review the Councils Customer Alert List (CAL) processes and regulatory compliance, as a result the Information Governance team has become the point of contact for resident's notifications and queries.

-The increasing awareness of the rights of citizens to access information about themselves or organisations is resulting year on year in an increasing number of Subject Access Requests (SARs) and FOI / EIR requests received by the Councils, in order to maintain performance and productivity the new automated handling system is being deployed.
+The increasing awareness of the rights of citizens to access information about themselves or organisations is resulting year on year in an increasing number of Subject Access Requests (SARs) and FOI / EIR requests received by the Councils, in order to maintain performance and productivity a new automated handling system has been deployed.

-FOI / EIR, SAR and security incidents compliance is monitored regularly by the Statutory Officers bi-monthly review.
-It is also reported monthly to the Councils' Senior Leadership Team as well as the respective Council's cabinet lead.
+FOI / EIR, SAR and security incidents compliance has been monitored regularly by the Statutory Officers bi-monthly review although these reviews have been less frequent during the Covid 19 emergency.
+Information when available has also been reported regularly to the Statutory Officers Group meeting.